Mild March keeps energy consumption down

 Import / Export

-Electricity price in Austria: monthly average in comparison to the previous year
+Electricity price in Austria: monthly average in comparison to last year

-Development of the electricity price in Austria: weekly spot prices in comparison to the previous year
+Development of the electricity price in Austria: weekly spot prices in comparison with last year

 Grid expansion & renovation will reduce energy costs in the long-term and secure power supply